borjanG/2016-comp-neurosci-Izhikevich/README.md

 # s6_computational_neuroscience
-Simulation of a simple model of neuronal spiking
+Computer simulations of a simple model for neuronal spiking

 Mark: 19/20 (rank 1)